pluketic/CoreNLP-1/README.md

         ant

-2. To run the demo, first create the the jar files with:
+2. To run the demo, first create the jar files with:

         ant jar